August 15, 1943

 Airacobra Units of WWII mentions this acton on page 38-41.

-Thanks to 41st
+Thanks to the 41st

-FS association for additional information.
+Fighter Squadron Association for additional information.